code-for-canada/django-nginx-reactjs-docker/README.md

 ### [backend](./backend)

 The [Django](https://www.djangoproject.com/) application that manages data and requests through [REST APIs](https://www.django-rest-framework.org/).
+Urls starting with `/api/` are sent to the backend.

 The backend is responsible for the direct interaction with PostgreSQL, data model definition, migrations, and API logic for